 Choral Ensembles also perform every term.
 They include the Adelphian Concert Choir, Voci d'Amici, Dorian Singers, and the Chorale.

-Student Chamber Ensemble concerts include performances by student string quartets, piano trios, percussion ensemble, brass ensemble, brass quintet, flute ensemble, woodwind quintet, guitar ensemble, new music ensemble, jazz combos, and Gamelan ensemble.
+Student Chamber Ensemble concerts include performances by student string quartets, piano trios, percussion ensemble, brass ensemble, brass quintet, flute ensemble, woodwind quintet, guitar ensemble, and jazz combos.
 There are student-run organizations as well that include What She Said (female a cappella), Garden Level (male a cappella), Underground Sound (mixed a cappella), The Timbermen (male quartet), and Pep Band.

 Jazz concerts are performed throughout the year by the Jazz Band and student jazz combos.

 Stage Productions alternate each semester between opera scenes (performances of selected scenes from operas, operettas, and musicals) and fully staged productions.